 Developmental courses may not be used to fulfill the requirements for a degree or certificate.
 Students may have one active associate degree program or certificate on file.
-Articulated Credit programs are described on page 18.

-- The Associate of Applied Science (AAS) Degree with Enhanced Skills Certificate. - ▲ Advanced Technical Certificate.
+- n The Associate of Applied Science (AAS) Degree with Enhanced Skills Certificate. - \$ Advanced Technical Certificate.
 Requires Associate Applied Science Degree or Bachelors degree prior to earning certificate.